Return to Home Page (click here)

 If you are currently dealing with an emotional vampire, a person who says he wants you to change but does not mean it, prefering to suck every last inch of confidence from you, you may need help on how to deal with the situation.
 When we change ourselves for the better, it comes as no surprise that those around us also change, and not always in a positive direction.
 An emotional vampire can be a husband, wife, partner, close "friend", work colleague or, more often than not, a family member.
 These people present a barrier between you and a better life.
 It is best to spend as little time as possible with them which is easy to say, but extremely difficult to do if, for example, you are dealing with a life partner.

 IMPORTANT: Concerning Physical Violence in a Relationship

 If physical abuse at the hands of your partner is a constant feature, it is time to walk out and we will strongly advise and indeed help you to do so no matter the circumstances.
-You should not be the object of someone’s frustrations and self-hated.
-Let him deal with his inner demons himself (and yes, the perpetrators of physical violence 95% of the time are male) It has nothing to do with you.
+You should not be the object of someone’s frustrations and self-hatred.
+Let him deal with his inner demons himself (and yes, 95% of the time the perpetrators of physical violence are male) It has nothing to do with you.
 Remember, no relationship is far better than one that is damaged beyond repair, that is physically abusive and dangerous.